-DUI sobriety checkpoints are a common tool used to apprehend drunk drivers in Los Angeles, Orange County, Riverside, San Diego and throughout California.
+DUI checkpoints are a common tool used to apprehend drunk drivers in Los Angeles, Orange County, Riverside, San Diego and throughout California.
 Law enforcement agencies modeled this approach on the success of roadside safety checks and license/registration inspections.
 In this process the police agency will set up a DUI checkpoint on a highway and if the selected driver's speech sounds slurred or his breath smells of alcohol, he will be asked to leave the car and perform a field sobriety tests at the scene.

 In 1990, the United States Supreme Court reversed a state supreme court decision that declared DUI sobriety checkpoints unconstitutional.
 In Michigan Department of State Police v.
 Sitz, 496 U.S. 444 (1990), the Court held that the DUI checkpoint operation in question did not violate the Fourth Amendment's prohibition against unreasonable searches and seizures.

 The Court's 6-3 decision authored by Chief Justice Rehnquest was not an unexpected result.
-The ruling recognized that sobriety checkpoints do constitute a "seizure" within the bounds of the Fourth Amendment, but the Chief Justice reasoned that the intrusion on individual liberties must be weighed against the need and effectiveness of the DUI roadblock.
+The ruling recognized that DUI checkpoints do constitute a "seizure" within the bounds of the Fourth Amendment, but the Chief Justice reasoned that the intrusion on individual liberties must be weighed against the need and effectiveness of the DUI roadblock.
 In the end, the interests in reducing alcohol-related fatalities outweighed the intrusion on human privacy rights and sobriety checkpoints were deemed constitutionally acceptable.

-Confronted with a DUI case involving a roadblock/checkpoint, DUI lawyers must consider the adequacy of the procedures employed: Was the sobriety checkpoint conducted in a constitutionally permissible manner?
+Confronted with a case involving a DUI checkpoint, DUI lawyers must consider the adequacy of the procedures employed: Was the sobriety checkpoint conducted in a constitutionally permissible manner?
 Even Chief Justice Rehnquist implicitly acknowledged that there must exist "guidelines" concerning such matters as location, publicity, and roadblock operation.
 Note that in Sitz the DUI roadblock was set up only after a "Sobriety Checkpoint Advisory Committee" had been appointed to establish guidelines; this committee consisted of representatives of the state police, local police, prosecutors, and the University of Michigan Transportation Research Institute.